ellakoa/postcard-poem/content/home.md

   Postcards
   Lovely to send, even lovelier to receive.
   Wanting to share the joy of a place, a moment in time.
-  Or just for collecting and saving happy memories.
+  Or just for collecting to look back at happy memories.
   New post on Sunday
 image: /img/blog-banner-tiny-jpeg.jpg
 ---